macamilaag19/project/README.md

 ## Final project
 - This makefile was runned on
+date
-- The *guessinggame.sh* contains  lines
+- The *guessinggame.sh* contains '(wc -l guessinggame.sh)' lines